isabelle-prover/isabelle-prover.github.io/_shortlinks/tutorials.md

 ---
 redirect: https://isabelle.in.tum.de/documentation.html
-description: A list of tutorials for beginners and advanced users.
+description: A list of official tutorials for beginners and advanced users.
 ---